 Step 1 – Florida Food Stamps Eligibility Requirements

 The first thing you need to do is to determine if you are eligible to apply for food assistance.
 This is important because you don’t want to waste your time and effort going through the application process only to find out that you do not qualify for assistance.
 A lot of applicants have found this out the hard way where they go through the entire process almost to the end and then find out they missed an important requirement.
 They end up being denied.
-Here are the Eligibility Requirements below.
-Make sure you read them carefully.
-If you cannot read the image or want to increase the size of the font, click on the image.
-Be sure to click on the “back” button to return to the rest of the article:
+Click here to see our post on eligibility requirements.

 Who CANNOT Apply for Food Assistance

 You are not eligible for Florida Food Stamps if you have been convicted of drug trafficking, are a fleeing felon, have intentionally violated a court-ordered program, or are a student in an institution of higher education (there are exceptions if you are working, a single parent, or other special cases).
 Also, those who break Food Assistance Program rules on purpose and non-citizens without a qualified status are not eligible to apply.